MohammedBoure/PythonWorks/README.md

 Smaller projects, categorized for simplicity.

 ### Crypto
-Projects and scripts related to cryptography.
+Projects and scripts related to cryptography:
+- **RSA.py**: Implementation of the RSA algorithm.

 ### Django
 - **django**: Web applications and tools built using the Django framework.